MichaelMiR01/bildertisch/README.md

 Bildertisch (drawCanvas.exe) is a tool written out of the need for a simple tool, that yet did not exist on the net.

 When working with photo images I often work with combinations of 3,4 or many pictures.
-Look up the gallery hangings of Wolfgang Tillmanns, Anders Petersen or Michael Schmid to get an impression, how the combination of image can be used in an artistic way.
+Look up the gallery hangings of Wolfgang Tillmanns, Anders Petersen or Michael Schmid to get an impression, how the combination of images can be used in an artistic way.

 Example:
 ![image info](./doc/tableau_2022-01-23_002.jpg)